CRMC is Ready to Help You and Your Loved Ones When It Comes to Matters of the Heart.

 - cold sweat

 In addition, women often experience atypical symptoms; including nausea and fatigue don't ignore your symptoms.
 Call 911 if you suspect a cardiac event and ask to be taken to Capital Regional Medical Center.
-With our I-Notify smart phone application you can let us know when you are on your way to the ER.

 For more information on early detection, visit our Early Heart Attack Care (EHAC) page.